xyb3rt/sxiv/README.md

 Usage
 -----
 sxiv has no useful command line options yet, but they will be added in the next releases.
-Right now, it simply displays all files given given on the command line.
+Right now, it simply displays all files given on the command line.

 Use the following keys to control sxiv:

     q            Quit sxiv
     Escape       Quit sxiv and return an exit value of 2 (useful for scripting) Space,n      Go to the next image
-    Backspace,p
-             Go to the previous image
+    Backspace,p  Go to the previous image
     +,=          Zoom in
     -            Zoom out
     h,j,k,l      Scroll left/down/up/right